 Leaflets are stretched and flop back into the left atrium with each heart beat

 Heart valve problems: The heart’s valves, especially the mitral valve, can be affected by Marfan syndrome.
 The valve leaflets become floppy and do not close tightly, allowing blood to leak backwards across the valve (mitral valve prolapse, also called MVP).
-When MVP progresses, the condition is called mitral valve regurgitation.
+When MVP progresses, the valve leaks and the condition is called mitral valve regurgitation.

 Mitral valve prolapse and regurgitation are associated with varying degrees of valve leakage.
 Mild valve leaks do not create extra work on the heart, but require routine follow-up.
 More significant valve leakages, as determined by your doctor, increase the workload on the heart and may cause symptoms of shortness of breath, feeling over-tired, or palpitations (fluttering in the chest).
 The abnormal flow may cause a heart murmur, which can be heard with a stethoscope.
 Over time, the heart may enlarge and heart failure may occur.

-Cardiomyopathy: With Marfan syndrome, the heart muscle may enlarge and weaken over time, causing cardiomyopathy.
+Cardiomyopathy: With Marfan syndrome, the heart muscle may enlarge and weaken over time, causing cardiomyopathy, even if the heart valves are not leaking.
 The condition may progress to heart failure.

 Aortic root dilation: The aortic root is the area where the aorta meets the aortic valve.
 With Marfan syndrome, the aortic root may dilate or widen.
 This can cause the aortic valve to become stretched and leak.